 Also exempt from withholding are:

-- substantiated payments for traveling expenses, payments to nonresident aliens, ministers, agricultural workers, jurors, witnesses, and some others who are specifically exempted from withholding
+- substantiated payments for traveling expenses, payments to nonresident aliens, ministers, agricultural workers, jurors, witnesses, and some others specifically exempted from withholding

 - payment to a child younger than 18 for newspaper home delivery

-- wages that were due at the death of the employee that is paid to the estate or a beneficiary
+- wages due at the death of the employee that is paid to the estate or a beneficiary

 - death benefit payments.